3.18.03 Patient and Staff Protection

 Amerimed desires to transport every patient in a safe, professional, and efficient manner.
 Occasionally we are presented with request for service that may not be appropriate for EMS transport.
 It is our desire to triage these patients such that they receive the care they need in the safest, most efficient and effective manner possible.

-This procedure outlines two (2) phases of service that we should consider on every request for transport: the pre-transport and during-transport phases.
+This procedure outlines three (3) phases of service that we should consider on every request for transport: the pre-transport, during-transport phases, stretcher operations and knowledge.

 SECTION A